cindy1024/Blog/source/_posts/NOTES_Whitesides' Group Writing a Paper.md

 ## A paper

-- a structure for **planning** your research in progress
+- A structure for **planning** your research in progress
-- not an archival device
+- Not an archival device

 ## Write and rewrite plans

-- beginning: plan
+- Beginning: plan
-- end: outline
+- End: outline
-- continuous effort
+- Continuous effort
     - to  **understand, analyze, summarize, and reformulate hypotheses** on paper

 # Outlines